mihailvpetrov/Telerik-Academy-Courses/201610-CSharp-Funadamentals/02.Data-Types-And-Variables/README.md

 Use Windows Calculator to find its hexadecimal representation.
 Print the variable and ensure that the result is `254`.

-## Submission
-- You do not have to submit anything for this problem

 ==================================

 # 04. Unicode Character